The Bob Cantor Pencil Sharpener Collection

 Die-Cast Miniatures

-These are the types you're most likely to find in a souvenir shop, even if they have nothing to do with the tourist attraction associated with the shop.
-I usually don't collect these unless I'm really frustrated at not having found any souvenir sharpeners and don't want to walk away empty-handed.
-It's not that there's anything wrong with collecting them, it's just that there are so many of them available, both past and present, that building a decent collection of these would rapidly fill up all of my available display space.
+The new ones of these are the types you're most likely to find in a souvenir shop, even if they have little or nothing to do with the tourist attraction associated with the shop.
+I usually don't buy the new ones unless I'm frustrated at not having found any other sharpeners and don't want to walk away empty-handed.
+The larger images at the top are of the older PlayMe brand miniatures which were made in Spain.

 Return to Bob's home page